ronitebul1211/Type-Script_Net-Ninja-Course/summery.md

 -  type determined by value assignment (inference)
 -  arg type definition -> function (arg: type) {...}
    type check happen before the compilation to JS, file won't compile with errors

+## Arrays & Objects

+### Arrays

+-  variable hold array can't assign to other type
+-  array can have more than 1 type values by assigning mixed types
+-  when an array declare and assign to an empty array, it will accept any type of value

+### Object

+-  variable hold object can be assigned to another object with the same types, properties
+-  properties can re-assign with a value from the same type
+-  propertied can't be added to an object after assignment